TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/ContentElementsWizard.rst

 Add content elements to the Content Element Wizard
 ==================================================

-The content elements wizard is opened when a new content element is created.

-The content element wizard can be fully configured using TSConfig.
+The content element wizard opens when a new content element is created.
+It can be fully configured using :doc:`TSConfig <t3tsconfig:Index>`.

 Our extension key is `example` and the name of the content element or plugin is `registration`.